likemayo/which-grounding-helps/README.md

 Corpus merged and verified.
 Sampling complete.
 Codebook fixed.
 Annotation underway with a second annotator ([@Sophie-l-l](https://github.com/Sophie-l-l)).

-Model runs are in progress.
+Model runs complete: two model families, 3,168 calls each — 264 items × 4 conditions × 3 repeated
+runs. `src/run_inference.py` asserts the three prompt invariants over all 264 items before the first paid call, and records the SHA-1 of every prompt it sends, so the byte-identity of C1 and C2 on compiling submissions is recoverable from the output rather than taken on trust.

 Nothing here is a result: no agreement figure, no condition contrast and no κ is reported in this repository, and none should be inferred from it.
 Results belong to the paper.

 ## License